-Whether you’re participating in the Lifetime of Reading Challenge, or simply interested in reading about life at 50 something, you’ll find your next great read on our list of books with main characters in their 50s.
+Whether you’re participating in the Lifetime of Reading Challenge, or simply interested in reading about life at 50-something, you’ll find your next great read on our list of books with main characters in their 50s.

-What does it mean to be 50 something in today’s society?
+What does it mean to be 50-something in today’s society?

-Reading Trends and Middle Age Fiction
+Reading Trends in Middle Age Fiction

 If you are specifically interested in reading books about fifty-somethings that are set in a different part of the world, we recommend taking a look at our Book Voyage reading lists, which are organized by region.
 Additionally, if you’re looking for a book that provides a historical perspective, our Decades Challenge reading lists, which cover the 1910s through the present, are a great place to start!

 We hope you enjoyed this book list and found several books to add to your TBR (to be read list).
 If you’re choosing a book for our reading challenge, you are also welcome to read any other book that meets the challenge prompt.

 If you have a suggestion for a book that you think would be a great addition to this list, please fill out this form.

 Links to our book recommendations for all twelve of the Lifetime of Reading challenge prompts can be found below: